Tarandeep-s1ngh/blaze-news/README.md

 - Open detailed view for an article
 - Add articles to a seprate "favirotes" tab
 - Remove articles from "favirotes" tab
+- Your selected favorites will persist betweeen renders

 ### **Screenshots**